Collect tax in the United States

 The Streamlined Sales and Use Tax Agreement (SSUTA) was created by a coalition of states to help businesses manage their sales and use tax obligations across the United States.
 Twenty-four US states are members of the SSUTA agreement.
 However, individual states can still decide which products and services are taxable in their state.
 You can learn more and register for sales and use tax permits in all SSUTA member states on the streamlined sales tax registration website.

-After you’ve registered with a state, add your registration to Stripe in the Registrations tab in the Dashboard to start collecting tax on your transactions in that location.
+After you’ve registered with a state, go to Registrations to add your registrations to Stripe in the Dashboard and start collecting tax on your transactions in that location.

 How we calculate taxes